INSPIRE-MIF/GeoDCAT-AP-pilot/meetings/2025-04-28/readme.md

         * [SEMIC GeoDCAT-AP #143](https://github.com/SEMICeu/GeoDCAT-AP/issues/143).
 Guidance on the use of prov:qualifiedAttribution on Dataset would be welcome - NL
         * GeoDCAT-AP mapping / Extended mapping:
             * [SEMIC XSLT #70](https://github.com/SEMICeu/iso-19139-to-dcat-ap/issues/70). `gmd:purpose` mapped to `dct:description`? - DK
-            * Mapping: GMD optional attributes not mapped to geoDCAT - ES
+            * Mapping: GMD optional attributes not mapped to GeoDCAT - ES
         * Useful to have a common place to share national XSLTs for local uses - FR
 *	Pilot way forward (All) - 15 minutes
     * Brainstorming